Unit 1 Breakdown

 Introduction

-The goal of this unit is not only learn about kinematic graphs, but also learn how to logically understand other graph in future chapters.
+The goal of this lesson is not only to learn about kinematic graphs, but also learn to logically understand all types of graphs.
 This lesson will save you from tons of future headaches!

 The 3 Motion Graphs

-Here are the three motion graphs we will cover in this lesson:
+Here are the three motion graphs (aka kinematic graphs) we will cover in this lesson:

 - position-time